 I have constantly been writing and recording non-stop, even when I was writing for the album.
 Someone else takes over my body and just plays this music that even I listen back and say “what is he playing there?” which is really exciting.
-There's about 12 singles lined up for release in 2021 (plus whatever little melody pops into my head at the time!)
+There are about 12 singles lined up for release in 2021 (plus whatever little melody pops into my head at the time!)

 How do you think studying at JMC prepared you for working in the industry?

 JMC prepared me for a lot of things, some I didn't even know I'd need preparing for until they actually happened!
 From working with other people who have different creative input and visions, writing emails, understanding the business side of things like touring and budgets etc., and the experience of touring with other bands.
-It's also good to note, that doing your own reaserach and figuring things out for yourself really helps the process as well.
+It's also good to note, that doing your own research and figuring things out for yourself really helps the process as well.

 What advice would you give to anyone who is interested in pursuing their music career?

 Be prepared… it ain't easy!
-It is amazing that so many people now have an outlet for creativity thanks to the internet, distributors and DAW’s although it does make it that bit harder for truly great artists to stand out, not just musically but performance wise too.
+It is amazing that so many people now have an outlet for creativity thanks to the internet, distributors and DAW’s although it does make it that bit harder for truly great artists to stand out, not just musically but performance-wise too.